 Provisions for Suggesting Concerns

-Any person (even you), who wants to make a suggestion or objects any amendment made in the act, can write for consideration to Secretary, Ministry of Environment, Forest and Climate Change, Indira Paryavaran Bhawan, New Delhi or mail to email@example.com.
+Any person (even you), who wants to make a suggestion or objects to any amendment made in the act, can write for consideration to Secretary, Ministry of Environment, Forest and Climate Change, Indira Paryavaran Bhawan, New Delhi or mail to email@example.com.
 The last date of sending the mail is August 11th, 2020.
 Find the petition here to withdraw EIA 2020.

 Development So Far

-On 5th August 2020, the Karnataka HC blocked the publishing of the final draft of EIA2020 by Union Ministry of Environment, Forest, and Climate Change.
+On 5th August 2020, the Karnataka HC blocked the publishing of the final draft of EIA2020 by the Union Ministry of Environment, Forest, and Climate Change.
 The division bench comprising Chief Justice Abhay Shreeniwas Oka and Justice Ashok S Kinagi passed the order.
 The petition was filed by Bengaluru based welfare trust, seeking the stay as the notification was not published in Kannada, and a large population of the state is not aware of it.